-According to the official Medicare guidebook published by the federal government, Medicare doesn't cover hearing aids and exams for fitting hearing aids.
+According to the official Medicare & You Handbook published by the Department of Health and Human Services (DHHS) and the Centers for Medicare & Medicaid Services (CMS), Medicare does not cover hearing aids or exams for fitting hearing aids.

-To determine if your Medicare Advantage Plan or other health insurance covers hearing aids or cochlear implants, check with your individual plan.
-Most plans have a toll free number for member services listed on the insurance card.
+To determine if your Medicare Advantage Plan or other health insurance covers audiology services like hearing aids or cochlear implants, check with your individual plan.
+Most plans list a toll-free number for member services on their insurance cards.

 Seniors who require long-term care services but cannot yet qualify for Medicaid due to excess assets or income must reduce their own funds to meet Medicaid’s financial limits.
 If necessary, hearing aids can be part of an asset spend-down strategy.
 Some states even allow seniors to spend down their excess income to meet Medicaid income limits.
 Hearing aids are considered a qualifying medical expense that reduces one’s income.

 A senior in a nursing home who already has long-term care coverage under Medicaid may be able to request that part of their income be used to purchase a hearing aid rather than be paid directly to the nursing home under the post-eligibility treatment of income (PETI) or share of cost provisions.
 In a roundabout way, Medicaid is essentially paying for the hearing aid by allowing the patient to divert some of their income for the purchase.
 Meanwhile, Medicaid pays the nursing home the cost of the hearing aid to make up for the diverted income.

 Other Sources of Financial Assistance

 Veterans may be able to receive help paying for their hearing aids through the Veterans Health Administration.
 For more information on financial assistance available to help pay for hearing services and hearing aids for seniors, consult the Hearing Loss Association of America website.